po1sigala/live/01-Class-Content/04-Web-APIs-dev/README.md

 * Store and retrieve data using the browser's local and session storage.

-* Research Web API documentation to implement new and unfamiliar interfaces.

 ## Technical Interview Preparation

 You will be employer-competitive if you are able to solve the following algorithms and successfully complete the assessments.